 The Company partners with OER on the Public School Energy Equity Program to develop the full suite of programmatic, technical and financial resources available to communities.
 Together with OER, we have developed processes to support schools during the entire project life cycle, including technical assistance to identify project scope, procurement process support, and post installation reviews.

 Since the inception of the Efficient Buildings Fund (EBF), the Company has worked with the Rhode Island Infrastructure Bank (RIIB) and municipalities to facilitate project development and application.
 The Company’s technical team conducts energy assessments and provides reports that meet the needs of both EBF and incentive programs to simplify application processes and help municipalities take advantage of multiple funding sources.
+Since inception, the EBF has supported 22 municipal projects , loaning out over $69 million dollars to support a variety of energy efficiency projects.
+These will deliver $109 million in savings over the lifetime of the installed measures.

-All municipalities, regardless of building size or usage, can participate in large commercial and industrial programs.
+All municipalities can participate in large commercial and industrial programs.
 An account manager dedicated to this sector supports these customers in identifying projects, securing funding, and working with implementation vendors to achieve savings.

 2.6.6 Participation and Outreach

 In 2025, the Company will continue to drive participation through two main pathways – targeted programs and broad-based programs.
-Further detail on outreach plans for 2025 will be provided as the efficacy of current outreach efforts is evaluated in 2024.

-Rhode Island Energy’s website will be overhauled in 2024, which will improve navigability, readability, and accessibility.
-Customers will have a single sign-on experience that allows them to seamlessly access information on all aspects of their energy use, including billing questions and energy efficiency.
-The website will offer language translation through Google Translate to improve accessibility for all customers.
+Rhode Island Energy’s website was overhauled in 2024, which improved navigability, readability, and accessibility.
+Customers have a single sign-on experience that allows them to seamlessly access information on all aspects of their energy use, including billing questions and energy efficiency.
+The website offers language translation through Google Translate to improve accessibility for all customers.
 The improved website will be available in early 2025.

-Rhode Island Energy is going live with a new flexible, user-friendly energy efficiency database and tracking system in 2024, which will facilitate data collection and reporting; provide participant and vendor self service capabilities to submit applications, confirm eligibility, and track status; and improve the customer and administrative experience.
-Using our new tracking system’s agile reporting capabilities on the back end and our revamped website on the front end, we will host a public-facing data dashboard to summarize key program metrics updated monthly.
-This data dashboard will be developed with stakeholder input in 2024 and launched at the beginning of 2025 with continuous improvement planned through the 2025 program year.
+Rhode Island Energy went live with a new flexible, user-friendly energy efficiency database and tracking system in 2024, which will facilitate data collection and reporting; provide participant and vendor self service capabilities to submit applications, confirm eligibility, and track status; and improve the customer and administrative experience.
+Using our new tracking system’s reporting capabilities on the back end and our revamped website on the front end, we will host a public-facing data dashboard to summarize key program metrics updated monthly.
+This data dashboard will be developed with stakeholder input and launched in 2025, with continuous improvement planned through the 2025 program year.

 The Company plans to hold twelve customer assistance expos annually, plus over a dozen pop-ups each month, located in communities throughout the state.
 These events focus on ways to help customers pay their bills.
 Energy efficiency is a key method to help customers lower their gas and electric bills, and Company staff help customers understand how to participate.
-These events serve as excellent opportunities for to engage with customers, offering informative materials, raising awareness, and addressing the relevance of energy efficiency.
+These events serve as excellent opportunities to engage with customers, offering informative materials, raising awareness, and addressing the relevance of energy efficiency.
 Customer Advocates will attend many outreach events at local organizations in addition to the customer assistance expos.

 The Company plans to pilot a social influencer effort in 2024 and based on those learnings will expand in 2025.
-Social media influencers can develop content covering topics from energy saving tips, the Home Energy Assessment experience, how heat pumps work, or making a product purchase at Lowe’s or Home Depot and getting an instant rebate.
+Social media influencers can develop content covering topics like energy saving tips and the Home Energy Assessment experience.
 Through authentic content from personalities that customers already trust, Rhode Islanders can organically learn about making more energy efficient choices and finding ways to save money.